MovieLabs/OMC/OMC-JSON/Docs/Overview/SchemaPractices.md

 We therefore consider it a good practice to set a property's value to `null`, if you wish to specifically communicate the absence of a value, the schema allows most properties to be set to null and is preferable to ambiguous values like “”, or 0 (unless you actually mean zero).

-With the exception of identifier, arrays may be empty.
+With the exception of identifier, arrays may be empty, every entity must have at least one unique identifier.

+## Controlled Values
+OMC defines a lot a vocabulary, the intent being, that recipients of OMC-JSON can unambiguously understand what is being described.
+Many internal systems will have different ways of expressing the same thing, whether it be a different word, spelling, casing, etc. It is OMC's intent to normalize these differences between systems, so there is less guessing and less mapping.

+However, it is possible that OMC does not have an existing definition for a given property, and to allow some flexibility, in most cases the schema does not require that only controlled values be used.
+However, it is best practice, and expected that when a defined term adequately describes a condition it is used in the exact form expressed in the documentation.

+Controlled values are present in OMC-JSON schema, they use an annotation property ``x-controlledValues`` .
+This is not an official JSON-Schema property, and should be ignored by schema validators.
+The MovieLabs OMC-Validator utilizes the annotation and will issue a warning if a non-controlled value is used on a property that has a list of controlled values.

 ## Extending OMC-JSON
 Extensions and modifications to OMC-JSON can create compatibility problems; see [Schema Versioning](./SchemaVersioning.md).
 The OMC-JSON schema generally sets the JSON-Schema keyword `additionalProperties` to ``false``, ensuring misspellings or custom properties will be rejected on validation.

 This provides a level of safety in that only properties that have been described in the spec are included as part of the core payload.
 It also allows for new properties to be added and historical data to still be valid with versions equal to or greater than the version they were created with.

 To allow for proprietary data or extensions we include the `customData` property.
 Individual applications can include any data as a value for this.
-It is up to the sending and receiving parties to know how to interpret this field.
+It is up to the sending and receiving parties to know how to interpret the contents.
 We recommend that some sort of identifying key or namespace is used as an additional safeguard against collisions.

 The `customData` property can be useful for including additional metadata directly in a payload.
 For example, to include additional fields from an EXIF file as part of the structural characteristics of an image.
 In this case you might encode it like this: